developer-program/engineering-track/docs/cypress/hello-world.md

 ![test runner](_media/findWhoIsNext.png)

-## Moving the url out to the environment variable
+## Moving the URL out to the environment variable

 There are various ways to add environment variables in cypress.
 The easiest is thru package.json